Assistant Secretary General for Defence Policy and Planning

-Patrick Turner became Assistant Secretary General for Operations in October 2015.
+Patrick Turner became Assistant Secretary General for Defence Policy and Planning in October 2018.

 Prior to that, his roles included: